Gas chamber: United States

 Gas chambers have been used for capital punishment in the United States to execute death row inmates.
 The first person to be executed in the United States by lethal gas was Gee Jon, on February 8, 1924.
 An unsuccessful attempt to pump poison gas directly into his cell at Nevada State Prison led to the development of the first makeshift gas chamber to carry out Jon's death sentence.

 On December 3, 1948, Miran Thompson and Sam Shockley were executed in the gas chamber at San Quentin State Prison for their role in the Battle of Alcatraz.

 In 1957, Burton Abbott was executed as the governor of California, Goodwin J. Knight, was on the telephone to stay the execution.

+The last gas chamber execution was carried out in Missouri on February 26, 1965, when Lloyd Leo Anderson was put to death for the murder of a 15-year-old drugstore delivery boy during a 1961 drugstore robbery in St. Louis, Missouri.
+The state signed legislation to switch to lethal injection before it resumed executions in 1989, starting with the execution of George Mercer.

 Since the restoration of the death penalty in the United States in 1976, 11 executions by gas chamber have been conducted.
 Four were conducted in Mississippi, 2 in Arizona, 2 in California, 2 in North Carolina, and 1 in Nevada.
 The first execution via gas chamber since the restoration of the death penalty was in Nevada in 1979, when Jesse Bishop was executed for murder.
 The most recent execution via gas chamber was in 1999.
 By the 1980s, reports of suffering during gas chamber executions had led to controversy over the use of this method.

 At the September 2, 1983, execution of Jimmy Lee Gray in Mississippi, officials cleared the viewing room after 8 minutes while Gray was still alive and gasping for air.
 The decision to clear the room while he was still alive was criticized by his attorney.
 In 2007, David Bruck, an attorney specializing in death penalty cases, said, "Jimmy Lee Gray died banging his head against a steel pole in the gas chamber while reporters counted his moans."